AnonymousAngel12/Web-Dev-s-Colour-Picker-/README.md

 ## Usage

-Click on the 'Open Eyedropper' button and use it to select a colour from anywhere on your screen. collect as many as you like and delete whichever you don't need anymore.
-The colours will be stored until you delete them using individual delete buttons, or until you clear your loal storage.
-To clear your entire selection click on 'Clear History'.
-To copy the list of hex codes, click on the 'Copy Colour List' button, and paste into your css code wherever needed.
-The code is already commented out, so uncomment each individal line as needed, to see how it looks.
+- Click on the 'Open Eyedropper' button and use it to select a colour from anywhere on your screen.
+- Collect as many as you like and delete whichever you don't need anymore.
+- The colours will be stored until you delete them using individual delete buttons, or until you clear your loal storage.
+- To clear your entire selection click on 'Clear History'.
+- To copy the list of hex codes, click on the 'Copy Colour List' button, and paste into your css code wherever needed.
+- The code is already commented out, so uncomment each individal line as needed, to see how it looks.

 ![Screenshot 2023-02-19 at 22 48 45](https://user-images.githubusercontent.com/125834306/219980023-270a5d62-ac17-4c1e-9252-8df543ec1f87.png)!
 ![Screenshot 2023-02-19 at 22 49 12](https://user-images.githubusercontent.com/125834306/219980028-1315b0b0-9609-4146-936a-66a5cc7db44e.png)